 Culture and Conflict:

-- Culture is an essential part of conflict.
-Culture runs deep and informs our perceptions, judgements, and ideas of self and others.
-Often, they remain unconscious, however they strongly influence one’s ability to resolve, confront, discuss, or transform conflict.
+Culture is an essential part of conflict (though does not cause it.)
+Culture runs deep and shapes our perceptions, judgements, attitudes, and ideas of self and others.
+Culture can also influence one’s ability to resolve, confront, discuss, or transform conflict.

 Some benefits of this service may include: